Skip to content

 • Your data involves counts or percentages (e.g., survey responses, success rates).

-• When you want to know the likelihood of an event happening based on a sample.
+• You want to estimate the likelihood of an event happening based on a sample.

 Formula Recap